 How can a nice, smooth surface grab onto and hold food that way?
-It turns out, I had been violating one of the Commandments of Cooking: Thou Shalt Not Cook in a Cold Pan.
+Unfortunately, I had violated one of the Commandments of Cooking: Thou Shalt Not Cook in a Cold Pan.

 If you were to look at a smooth metal pan under high magnification, you would see that the surface is covered with microscopic scratches and nicks.
 These microscopic scratches provide plenty of surface area for food to stick to.

-Now, consider that many of the foods that we sauté are proteins (meat and fish) and that glue is made of proteins, and it becomes obvious that putting food into a cold pan and heating them together provides ample opportunity for some of the proteins to sink down into those microscopic scratches and then set and stick there.
+Now, consider that many of the foods we sauté are proteins (meat and fish) and that glue is made of proteins.
+So it becomes evident that putting food into a cold pan and heating them together provides ample opportunity for some of the proteins to sink into those microscopic scratches and then set and stick there.

 The Fix - Preheat the Pan

 Always preheat your pan.
-When a pan heats up, the metal expands, and the vast majority of those microscopic scratches and nicks "fill in," providing you with a much smoother surface than you had when the pan was cold.
+When a pan heats up, the metal expands, and most microscopic scratches and nicks "fill in," providing a much smoother surface than when the pan was cold.

 So, how do you know when your pan is hot enough?
-The easiest test is to add a few drops of water to the pan.
-If it evaporates immediately, you know that the temperature of the pan is at least 212° F (the boiling point of water).
+The most straightforward test is to add a few drops of water to the pan.
+If it evaporates immediately, you know that the pan's temperature is at least 212° F (the boiling point of water).

 Proteins start to brown at about 330° F, and that's how hot you want your pan.
 If the water evaporates immediately, it's a safe bet that your pan is hot enough.

-If the water sits there for a few seconds before boiling away, heat for another minute or so, and then test again.
-With my pans on my stove, I've learned that a pre-heat of 4 minutes is perfect, and I actually set the times.
+If the water sits there for a few seconds before boiling away, heat for another minute, and then test again.
+With my pans on my stove, I've learned that a preheat of 4 minutes is perfect, and I set the times.

-Mistake #4 Putting Oil in a Cold Pan
+Mistake #4 Adding Oil in a Cold Pan

-It is very frustrating to preheat your pan, only to have your oil smoke and burn before the pan is hot enough.
-It is important that the oil be hot, but how can you get it hot enough without burning it?
+It is very frustrating to preheat your pan only to have your oil smoke and burn before the pan is hot enough.
+Of course, the oil must be hot, but how can you get it hot enough without burning it?

 The Fix - Add Oil to a Preheated Pan

-Sautéing is all about controlling the cooking process while trying to maintain the highest temperature possible.
-We already know that we need to add the food to a hot pan.
-In order to keep the fat from burning, wait until the pan is hot before adding the oil.
+Sautéing is about controlling the cooking process while maintaining the highest temperature possible.
+We already know we need to add the food to a hot pan.
+Wait until the pan is hot before adding the oil to keep the fat from burning.

 There are a couple of reasons for this.
 The first is a safety issue.
 Sprinkling water into a hot pan containing oil is just asking for trouble.
-The oil will spatter, and you could receive a serious burn.
-To minimize your chances of getting hurt, add the oil after you've tested the temperature of the pan.
+The oil will spatter, and you could receive a severe burn.
+To minimize your chances of getting hurt, add the oil after you've tested the pan's temperature.